sheenamt/msings/README.rst

 Dependencies:
 ^^^^^^^^^^^^^
-* Tested on Ubuntu 12.04
+* Tested on Ubuntu 12.04, 14.04
 * Python 2.7.x
-* scons
 * git

 Installation:
 -------------
 Please ensure the dependencies are installed to the system.
-This pipeline is designed to be run inside its own virtual environment (virtualenv), specified in settings.conf.
+This pipeline is designed to be run inside its own virtual environment (virtualenv).
 The following commands will allow you to establish this virtualenv.

 To install the software to a virtual environment in your current directory, run the following commands: